 Commercial production does qualify for incentives in Oregon.
 With a few exceptions, and as of July 1, 2026, all commercial production work qualifies for both the Greenlight Oregon and the Oregon Production Investment programs.

-As of July 1, 2026, commercial production work qualifies for the OPIF programs; under $1million spending will need to adhere to the “Local” or L-OPIF requirements and be intended for distribution beyond local and regional markets in order to qualify for L-OPIF, while over $1million spending will need to employ at least 50% Oregon residents as crew and shoot more than 3 days in Oregon in order to qualify for OPIF.
+As of July 1, 2026, commercial production work qualifies for the OPIF programs; under $1million spending will need to adhere to the “Local” or L-OPIF requirements and be intended for distribution beyond local and regional markets in order to qualify for L-OPIF, while over $1million spending will need to employ at least 50% Oregon residents as crew and shoot at least 3 days in Oregon in order to qualify for OPIF.

 These commercial OPIF rebates are all subject to funds being available.

-Greenlight Oregon Labor Rebate program can also provide a 6.2% cash rebate on in-state payroll for commercial productions that are spending over $1million (in both payroll plus good & services) in Oregon.
+On top of that, Greenlight Oregon Labor Rebate program can also provide a 6.2% cash rebate on in-state payroll for commercial productions that are spending over $1million (in both payroll plus good & services) in Oregon.
 There are two ways commercial production companies can qualify:

 - If they are spending more than $1million on one commercial production in Oregon or